osnr/rpi-bitbang-ethernet/README.md

 it to `kernel7l.img`.

 7. Run `nc -ul 1024` in a terminal on your computer and leave it on;
-the UDP packet from the Pi will show up here.
+the UDP packet from the Pi should show up here after the next step.

 8. Put the SD card in your Pi and power it on.
 The green ACT LED should toggle every 2 seconds or so, and you should (usually) see the packet